 What makes down such an efficient insulator is its structure.
-The down cluster does not have a central quill as feathers do which allows the cluster the unique ability to compress completely and the resiliency to regain its dimensionality.
-The down cluster has thousands of filaments spreading from this central point which lock to provide a layer of trapped air that, when in bedding or garment, work to keep warm air in and cold air out - all with an extremely low weight.
+The down cluster does not have a central quill as feathers do, which allows the cluster the unique ability to compress completely and the resiliency to regain its dimensionality.
+The down cluster has thousands of filaments spreading from this central point which lock with other clusters to provide a layer of trapped air that, when in bedding or garment, work to keep warm air in and cold air out- all with an extremely low weight.

 The first thing to consider is the difference between down and feathers.
 A feather, the principal covering of birds, has a flat, 2-dimensional construction.
 It has a hard, tubular quill shaft from one end to the other.
 Feathers are stiff, flat and heavier whereas the down cluster has the appearance of a ripe dandelion pod.
-Down is a completely unique part of the bird separate from the feathers.
+Down comes from the belly of the bird separate from the feathers.
 Down does not come from feathers nor do feathers come from down.
 It is also important to note that down grows only on waterfowl.

 The size of the down cluster is dependent upon several different factors.

-One of the most fundamental quality indicators of down is species - duck or goose.
+One of the most fundamental quality indicators you will hear most is Duck vs. Goose.

-Ducks are a smaller bird than geese and tend to be consumed at a much younger age as a more tender meat is desired.
+In general, ducks are a smaller bird than geese and tend to be consumed at a much younger age.
 This means smaller birds with smaller and less mature down.
-Some very high quality down can come from duck, but generally, the highest fill powers and most desirable comes from geese.
+Some very high quality down can come from duck, but generally, the highest fill powers still come from geese.

 The quality of the raw material is a combination of specie, age and climate; and region plays a large role in determining this.
 While down is sourced throughout a majority of Europe and Asia, we choose to source from countries and regions that generally have the coldest climates.
 When the birds are raised in these colder climates, their down tends to grow larger to create greater warmth for the bird.